And, one of its powers which I have discovered recently is using it as “SUMPRODUCT IF”.

 After converting, TRUE-FALSE into 0-1 the array will look something like this.
 Here all the values where criteria is not met, we have zeros.

-And, when anything multiplies with zero it will return zero.
-In this way, you will get the product for only those cells where we have 1.
+In this way, we get the product for only those cells where we have 1.
 In short, where the condition is met.

-The best part about using this conditional sumproduct is you don’t have to use if function and all the calculation is in a single cell.
+The best part about using this conditional SUMPRODUCT is you don’t have to use IF and all the calculation is in a single cell.